-2.3.4 Origin of goods
+2.3.4.
+Origin of goods

-Goods and materials supplied under a procurement or a grant contract, financed under the new Multiannual Financial Framework for the years 2021-2027 are fully untied and can originate in any country.
+Goods and materials supplied under a procurement or a grant contract, financed under the new Multiannual Financial Framework for the years 2021-2027 are fully untied and can originate in any country, with the exception of procurement and grant contracts financed by the INSC Regulation 2021/948 of 27 May 2021 where goods and materials must originate from an eligible country as designated by the financing instrument.

-For the award procedures under MFF 2014-2020, in principle, goods supplied under a procurement contract or a grant contract, financed under the general budget of the EU or the EDF (including OCTs) financed under the framework of the multiannual financial framework for the years 2014-2020 must originate from an eligible country as designated by the relevant external financing instrument(s)67.
+For the award procedures under MFF 2014-2020, in principle, goods supplied under a procurement contract or a grant contract, financed under the general budget of the EU or the EDF (including OCTs) financed under the framework of the multiannual financial framework for the years 2014-2020 must originate from an eligible country as designated by the relevant external financing instrument(s).